rust-lang/book/src/ch10-03-lifetime-syntax.md

 }
 ```

-Even though we've specified a lifetime for the return type, this function fails
+Even though we’ve specified a lifetime for the return type, this function fails
 to compile with the following error message:

 ```text